Investing Strategy Research

 What is Value Investing?

-Value investing is both a philosophy and a strategy of investment.
+Value investing is both a philosophy and a strategy.
 The philosophy is that an asset’s value is its most important characteristic.
 The strategy is that the market cannot properly value stocks, but well-informed investors can.

 To determine the real value, value investors usually ignore the stock price and look at the entire company.
 Value investors will examine a company’s sales data, financial reports, holdings, real estate, patents, intellectual property, research and development, and many other factors.